-The data surrounding HRT and endometriosis is limited, with little evidence to say endometriosis returns when women begin taking HRT.
+It is thought that unvarying levels of oestrogen from HRT may support the growth of endometriotic lesions, but the data surrounding HRT and endometriosis is limited, with little evidence to say endometriosis returns when women begin taking HRT.

 HRT has many benefits to longer term health, such as reducing the risk of heart disease and osteoporosis, so should be consider within the context of other conditions.

 Environmental factors: Some studies have suggested that exposure to certain chemicals or pollutants may increase the risk of endometriosis.
 However, more research is needed to confirm this link.

 Retrograde menstruation: This is where menstrual blood flows back through the fallopian tubes and into the pelvic cavity, rather than leaving the body.
 The menstrual blood contains endometrial cells which can stick to the pelvic walls.

 Metaplasia: Metaplasia is where one cell type can turn into a different type of cell.
 It usually happens in response to inflammation and allows cells to better adapt to their surrounding environment.
 It may help to explain why endometriosis cells appear in other parts of the body or why some men develop them when they take certain hormonal treatments .

 The symptoms of endometriosis can vary from woman to woman.
 Some women may experience mild symptoms, while others may experience severe symptoms.
 The most common symptoms of endometriosis include: